Skyppex/proof/readme.md

             -- You can also choose to feed some words to the spell checker here. ignoredWords = {},

-            -- File names which should be excluded from spell checking. excludedFileNames = {},
+            -- A list of regex patterns used to exclude files from being spell checked excludedFilePatterns = {},

             -- File types which should be excluded from spell checking.
             -- This uses neovim's `&filetype` variable.
 Or more specifically the -- languageId sent to proof by the LSP client. excludedFileTypes = {},

-            -- File extensions which should be excluded from spell checking. excludedFileExtensions = {},
         },
     },
 })